ConvoyPanel/documentation/docs/guide/external-api/servers.md

 Returns no content

-## Fetching an individual server's specifications
+## Fetching an individual server's details
 ::: danger
 This endpoint can return an internal server error if the Proxmox node isn't available.
 :::